kariyushirao/predicting_outcomes/README.md

 This application was built on oTree version 2.1.41.
 This code is not compatible with later versions of oTree, and will not run if you have a more modern version of oTree on your machine.

 Note that the README_otree.md file contained in this repository maps to oTree version 2.1.41, so the information in that file is outdated (including links and sample code).
-Visit the oTree Docs (linked below) to learn more about the oTree platform, and to fine information about the oTree version history.
+Visit the oTree Docs (linked below) to learn more about the oTree platform, and to find information about the oTree version history.

 ### Link to oTree Documentation